by Dr. Edwin Berry

 In 1979, Montana’s legislature made Montana the only state able to negotiate rather than litigate Indian water-rights.

 In 2015, after a bitter fight, Montana’s House ratified the Compact by only ONE vote.
 Why was this vote so close?
+What changed in 36 years?
 Who opposed the Compact?

 Why would anyone oppose the Compact when it will resolve forever all Montana’s Indian water-rights issues, and its rejection would subject Montanans to a generation of the most-costly legal battles in Montana’s history?